Alcaligenes aquatilis: History

-In 2005, Van trappen et al., isolated the bacterium from sediments in Shem Creek, Germany, and a salt marsh in Charleston Harbor, USA.
-Since its discovery in 1919, the genus Alcaligenes has undergone many changes.
-Currently, the genus contains Alcaligenes faecalis, Alcaligenes defragrans, and A. In the years since its discovery, several strains of A. aquatilis have been isolated from a variety of locations.
-Strain DQ168 was isolated from oil-polluted sediments in Quintero Bay, Chile, while strain 393 was isolated from a sink in a Pakistani intensive care unit.
+In 2005, Van Trappen et al. isolated the bacterium from sediments in Weser Estuary, Germany, and from a salt marsh on Shem Creek in Charleston Harbor, United States.
+The genus Alcaligenes, established by Castellani and Chalmers in 1919, has undergone several taxonomic changes; its type species is Alcaligenes faecalis.
+Several strains of A. aquatilis have been isolated from a variety of locations.
+Strain QD168 was isolated from crude oil-polluted sediments in Quintero Bay, Chile.
+Strain 393 was isolated from a washroom sink in a hospital intensive care unit in Pakistan in July 2016.

 Genome

-A. aquatilis has a circular genome with an average size of 4.14 megabase base pairs (Mbp) and a GC content of 56.6%, with variance between strains.
-For example, strain DQ168 has a genome size of 4,323,879 bp.
-A genome annotation for DQ168 found 3,892 coding sequences.
-Complete genome sequences are available on the GenBank, European Nucleotide Archive, and DNA Data Bank of Japan websites.
+The genome of A. aquatilis has been sequenced for several strains.
+In strain QD168, the genome consists of a single circular chromosome with 4,323,879 base pairs and a G+C content of 56.3%, meaning 56.3% of its DNA bases are guanine or cytosine.
+Genome annotation of QD168 identified 3,892 coding sequences, which are DNA regions predicted to encode proteins.
+The QD168 genome sequence is available through GenBank, the European Nucleotide Archive, and the DNA Data Bank of Japan.

-Morphology/biochemistry
+Morphology and biochemistry

-A. aquatilis is a rod-shaped, Gram-negative, motile bacteria with a cell length of 1.75 micrometer (μm) and a cell width of 0.9 μm.
-It has been shown to grow in temperatures ranging from 4-37 °C, with optimal growth at 21 °C. A. aquatilis forms circular colonies that are either yellow or non-pigmented, depending on the strain.
+A. aquatilis is a rod-shaped, Gram-negative, motile bacterium with cells about 1.75 micrometers (μm) long and 0.9 μm wide.
+It has been shown to grow at temperatures ranging from 4-37 °C, with optimal growth at 21 °C. A. aquatilis forms circular colonies that are either yellow or non-pigmented, depending on the strain.

 Applications

-Nitrogen elimination
+Nitrogen removal

-Heterotrophic nitrification-aerobic denitrification (HNAD) is a process where nitrogen and organic carbon are removed under aerobic conditions.
+A. aquatilis strain AS1, isolated from activated sludge, has been identified as a heterotrophic nitrification–aerobic denitrification (HNAD) bacterium.
+HNAD is a process in which nitrogen and organic carbon are removed under aerobic conditions and can be useful in biological wastewater treatment.

 HNAD can improve nitrogen removal in biological wastewater treatment by functioning under completely aerobic conditions, balancing pH through simultaneous denitrification, saving space and construction costs, and reducing both energy consumption and carbon emissions.
-The efficiency of an HNAD performing bacterium depends on the range of carbon sources they can utilize as well as the pH they can survive in.
-A. aquatilis isolated from aerobic activated sludge was found to have HNAD capabilities.
+The efficiency of an HNAD performing bacterium depends on the range of carbon sources it can utilize as well as the pH it can survive in.

-A. aquatilis was found to proliferate in piggery wastewater, its abundance increasing with wastewater treatment, suggesting that A. aquatilis has the potential to significantly increase the ammonia and total nitrogen removal in piggery wastewater treatment, even at high ammonia concentrations.
+In studies of piggery wastewater, strain AS1 proliferated during treatment and removed nitrogen under high-ammonia conditions.
 A. aquatilis has rapid growth rates and can utilize various carbon substrates for electrons and energy, making the microbe advantageous for Biological Nitrogen Removal (BNR) systems.
-In piggery wastewater with ammonium nitrogen (NH4^{+}-N), ammonia removal efficiency was as high as 90% after 24 hours of cultivation with A. aquatilis, and then increased further to 95.5% after 36 hours.
-In comparison, the control condition without A. aquatilis had the highest NH4^{+}-N removal efficiency of only 59.2% after 72 hours of treatment.
+In piggery wastewater with ammonium nitrogen (NH_{4}^{+}-N), ammonia removal efficiency was as high as 90% after 24 hours of cultivation with A. aquatilis, and then increased further to 95.5% after 36 hours.
+In comparison, the control condition without A. aquatilis had the highest NH_{4}^{+}-N removal efficiency of only 59.2% after 72 hours of treatment.

 A. aquatilis was found to have higher ammonia removal efficiencies in wastewater than many other HNAD bacteria such as Acinetobacter sp.
 T1, Pseudomonas stutzeri SDU10, and Alcaligenes faecalis WT14.